Just as countries compete to attract tourists, there is now a fiercer competition to attract digital nomads.

 The visa will give digital nomads a 90 day stay in Romania, the period is extendable upon request.

-To apply for the visa, the applicant must provide an evidence of remote employment, accommodation, health insurance and a clear criminal record.
+To apply for the visa, the applicant must provide evidence of remote employment, accommodation, a clear criminal record and health insurance coverage.
+You can check SafetyWing for medical and travel packages made for digital nomads.

 Applicants also have to prove that they have the minimum income that equals the average gross salary in Romania in the 6 months before the application.
 Now this amount is at a little more than 1,100 euros.